Golf course in desperate need of some drainage

 Editor's Note: It doesn't take much rain to render the golf course out of action.
 But when there is substantail rain it becomes blatantly obvious, that some drainage is needed to remove the excess water more quickly, to allow the course to recover in a reasonable time frame.

-When the operator assured us, that when his construction work was finished, we'd have a better golf course.
-We'll let individuals decide if that's the case.
+When the operator assured us, that when his construction work was finished, we'd have a better golf course, we're unsure if that's the case.
+The players can make that decision.

-What we are sure of, is that the thousands of tons of soil and rock dumped on the existing golf course has been compacted so tightly, the water from rain, even light rain, struggles to drain from the course.
+What we are sure of, is that the thousands of tons of soil and rock dumped on the existing golf course have been compacted so tightly that water from rain, even light rain, struggles to drain from the course.

-Combined with the fact, that some parts of the course are continually wet, as in the approach to holes 2 and 3, simply because the water cannot get away and the ground staff continue to use use the inground watering in those areas, which certainly does nothing to aid in the recovery of those areas.
+Combined with the fact, that some parts of the course are continually wet, as in the approach to holes 2 and 3, simply because the water cannot get away and the ground staff on many occasions continue to use the inground watering in those areas, which certainly does nothing to aid in the recovery process of those areas.

 Hole 7